zulip/zulip/templates/zerver/help/remove-someone-from-a-stream.md

 # Remove someone from a stream

+{!admin-only.md!}

-As an administrator, Zulip allows you to remove users from streams to help manage your Zulip team.
+Zulip allows you to remove users from streams to help manage your Zulip team.

 {!subscriptions.md!}
 {!filter-streams.md!}